ucbsoj/15sp-onlinenewspackages/index.md

 * [Data Journalism & Graphics Internships](https://docs.google.com/spreadsheet/ccc?key=0AsJrqt3yp-JydEp6ZGl2STU2by1YNlB3b1RYNXN4TVE)
 * [News Nerd Jobs](http://www.newsnerdjobs.com/)

-###Submitting Assignments
+###Attendance and Class Policies
+We cover an enormous amount of material during each class session, and every session builds off previous sessions.
+For this reason, attendance during every class is required (university-approved exceptions will be allowed.)
+Students who believe they are likely to miss sessions should seek approval to audit instead.

+Additionally, during class, please refrain from activity not directly related to the class, including email, web surfing, reporting for other classes, calls and text messaging.
+These activities are distracting to your instructors and classmates, and will result in you being asked to leave and marked absent.

+##Assignments
 Individual assignments may have more specific instructions but, generally, most documents and discussion will be submitted to bCourse.

-##Assignments
+To allow for instructor review, unless stated otherwise, assignments are due 24 hours before class begins.
+Late assignments are not excepted.

-###News Package Critique
+###News Package Critique (20%)
 In pairs — with dates and groups assigned by lottery — do an analysis of an existing news package or product that you find innovative in some way.
-The “innovation” could be design, technical, editorial or social in nature.
+The “innovation” can be design, technical, editorial or social in nature.

 This assignment consists of two parts: